Micinek/micinek.github.io/_tabs/about.md

 I encountered a lot of people that strugle with starting a homelab or carier as admin.
 My main goal by creating this blog, is to document the software i use, and hopefully help others to understand it better or start carier in IT.

-### Come, experiece with me: My journey through homelab. :computer:
+### Come, experiece with me: My journey through homelab.